LearnFitness/LearnFitness-frontend/README.md

 ### ```utils``` folder

-- Contains config files for Firebase connections, Google Services and a troubleshoot clean-up script.
+- Contains config files for Firebase connections, Google Services and a troubleshooting clean-up script.